8 Festive Activities to Do in the Bay Area on Winter break

 If, like Kids Konnect, you’re starting to forget what day of the week it is, we’ve compiled a list of magical activities to keep you all busy during winter break.
 We’ve got you covered with five festive ideas that are fun for every member of the family during the holiday break.
 Skate your way through the holidays or take an illuminated stroll through the zoo this year, topping up your little ones imagination.

-Kids Konnect is on holiday break between the 12/24 - 1/1, but don't worry there's plenty of fun to be had!
+Kids Konnect is on winter break between the 12/22 (close at 1pm) and 1/1 2024, but don't worry there's plenty of fun to be had!
 Remember to always book your ticket in advance to avoid disappointment!

 Bay Area Holiday Activities